 Where do I need GFCI outlets?

-When power outlets will be located near water or near the ground, our Abbotsford electricians recommend installing GFCI power outlets.
-This would include any power outlets in your home that are closer than 1.5 metres from your sink, and outdoor power outlets that are located within 2.5 metres of the ground or next to a water source such as a swimming pool or outdoor tap.
+If you need a power outlet installed near water or down close to the ground, our Abbotsford commercial and residential electricians recommend you only install a GFCI power outlet.
+Whether in your home or commercial building, there are a number of possible locations for installing a GFCI outlet.
+Install a GFCI outlet no closer than 1.5 metres from your sink.
+For an outdoor power outlet, do not install if it is within 2.5 metres of the ground or next to a water source such as a swimming pool or outdoor tap.

-Consider having GFCI power outlets installed in any or all of the following locations in your home:
+A GFCI power outlet is recommended when installing in any or all of the following home locations:

 - Next to a bathroom sink or tub